 When impressive technology fails to meet business needs

 As a solution architect at Wavicle, I recently worked on a project with a Fortune 500 food and beverage company.
-The company wanted to look at patterns in the point-of-sale (POS) system and supporting data to determine which sales channels could benefit from greater adoption of digital technology to increase productivity, items sold, and check size.
+The company wanted to look at patterns in the point-of-sale (POS) system and supporting data to determine which sales channels could benefit from greater adoption of digital technology to increase productivity, items sold, and check the size.

-The company’s IT team built a data warehouse that consolidates 3 billion POS transactions annually across thousands of retail locations into a single database schema, and refreshes data from all locations on a nightly basis.
+The company’s IT team built a data warehouse that consolidates 3 billion POS transactions annually across thousands of retail locations into a single database schema and refreshes data from all locations on a nightly basis.

 This single database simply could not meet all possible query requests!
 As a result, the users didn’t trust or use the solution.

 When Wavicle was called in to help solve these challenges, we took the time upfront to intimately understand the company’s use cases and made them the cornerstone of the technology solution.